zhaofeng-shu33/research_info_related_notes/review.md

 The result is about general weighted model and some strange assumptions have to be used to make proof possible.
 For example, this theory requires each cluster should have at least $\frac{n}{\beta k}$ nodes.
 The extra parameter $\beta$ is introduced.

+The misclustering error used is the percentage of wrong results.

 ## Hierarchical Model proposed by Professor Huang

 Consider the case with 2 attributes, there are four communities $S_1, S_2, S_3, S_4$, each with equal size $|S_i|=\frac{n}{4}$.